Harvard Law School

 B.A., with Highest Honors, Phi Beta Kappa | 1972

-A 1975 graduate of the Harvard Law School, Phil Hunt is a shareholder and director of Perkins Thompson, having joined the firm on a full-time basis in 1980 following the completion of his military service with the United States Air Force.
+A 1975 graduate of the Harvard Law School, Phil Hunt is a shareholder of Perkins Thompson, having joined the firm on a full-time basis in 1980 following the completion of his military service with the United States Air Force.
 Mr. Hunt’s principal areas of practice are in estate planning and probate administration, elder law, federal and state tax law, and business transactions planning for small businesses, including sales and purchases of businesses and commercial properties.

 Mr. Hunt has been selected by his peers for inclusion in The Best Lawyers in America© since 1999 and for inclusion in New England Super Lawyers (2010-2014), in the fields of Estate Planning & Probate.
 He is AV Peer Review Rated for Ethical Standards and Legal Ability by Martindale-Hubbell.